taskcluster/taskcluster-docs/src/tutorial/interactive.md

     authenticate: Authenticate
 ---

-The goal of this interactive tutorial is to show you how to access TaskCluster APIs with modern asynchronous Javascript patterns.
-This page will give a brief introduction to modern asynchronous Javascript patterns, and the rest of the tutorials are focused on how to use TaskCluster.
+The goal of this interactive tutorial is to show you how to access Taskcluster APIs with modern asynchronous Javascript patterns.
+This page will give a brief introduction to modern asynchronous Javascript patterns, and the rest of the tutorials are focused on how to use Taskcluster.

 The first tutorial [Authentication](authenticate) **must** be completed before you proceed to the other tutorials, or the examples will not work.
 The first